 The VIP Lounge space is open to all public from Monday to Sunday between 8:30am and 1am.
 The restaurant opens at 12:30pm for lunchtime and at 8pm for dinner.
 It’s highly recommended you make reservations before your visit because it can get full fast.

-How to get there: Casa da Música subway station is 12min walking distance.
+How to get there: Casa da Música subway station is a 12 minutes walking distance.

 Outside of the old Porto walls, Ipanema Park Hotel is noticeable with its white exterior and 65 meters height.
 The contemporary building was constructed in 1991 with 14 floors and in 1999, it was acquired by the HF Group.